Best Practices for Charging Golf Cart Batteries

 • Check water levels and refill with distilled water as necessary.

-• Monitor the voltage and charge levels to detect issues early.
+• Monitor voltage and charge levels to detect issues early.

 Regular Watering and Cleaning

 Maintaining correct water levels is crucial for lead-acid batteries.
-Always use distilled water to refill them.
+Always use distilled water and avoid letting the electrolyte levels drop below the plates.
+Regular cleaning of terminals prevents corrosion and promotes better connections.

 Monitoring Voltage and Charge Levels